capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

 # Installing SuperCollider on Fedora

 SuperCollider is not available within the standard Fedora repos nor in a published Copr.
-There are two standard ways to install it: either using the Stanford [Planet CCRMA repo](http://ccrma.stanford.edu/planetccrma/software/) or installing from source.
+There are two ways to install it: either using the Stanford [Planet CCRMA repo](http://ccrma.stanford.edu/planetccrma/software/) or installing from source.

 ## Planet CCRMA